michaelreadyone/michael-portfolio/final_project_jiang.md

   ![](images/StoryArc.png)

+  - (+) Stage A
-  - (+)Salaries of NBA players
+    - Very high salaries of NBA players
+  - (-) Stage B
-    - very high
+    - Create tension
-  - (-)Tension in the begining
     - The height and weight distribution for NBA players and show that it is difficuilt to be a NBA player
     - It's not easy to be a NBA players
+  - (+) Stage C
-  - Happy relief
+    - Create relief
     - Among all NBA players, all star players don't outstand other players in those standards(also provide some T test for picky audience)
     - This tell us as long as you are in one area, like us, some will be data analyst in the future, your pythical condition can not stop from you being a outstanding data analyst
-  - Another way to proof this
-    - show how top drafted players perform during next five year, including the salary, game performance index.
+    - ALso show how top drafted players perform during next five year, including the salary, game performance index.
+  - (-) Stage D
     - Create another tenstion
     - By far, how do you think the portion of foreign players in NBA? show the portion of foreign players overall.
+  - (+) Stage E
     - Relief again
     - NBA is open to more and more players around the world.
 Just train hard and you will get the oppotunity.
   - Call for action
     - love what you love, do what you do.
 Don't feel unqualified if you are not a top beginner in the road, also don't feel overpride if you begin your job with a high skilled equipment.
 Stick to the things that you love and work hard and you will get the job done
     - It doesn't matter that much if you are a top pic or not, this also applies everwhere.
 You need to work hard to get to your goal.
 You don't need to be dicoffident if you didn't start as a top biginner.
 You also need to word hard if you are a top biginner.

-- A picture here to show story arc

 # Sketches
 -show tensions and relifs here